 Over a period of 35 years, reference 2499 was made in four series in a total production of only 349 pieces, the majority cased in yellow gold.
 The rarity of this model becomes evident when considering that an annual average of only 9 such watches left Patek Philippe's workshops.

 Reference 2499 is generally divided into the following four series:

 - first series: square chronograph buttons, applied Arabic numerals and tachymetre scale

-- second series, the present watch: round chronograph buttons, either applied Arabic or applied baton numerals and tachymetre scale
+- second series: round chronograph buttons, either applied baton or applied Arabic numerals and tachymetre scale

 - fourth series: round chronograph buttons, applied baton numerals, outer seconds divisions and sapphire crystal